Fast Approximate Solution of Stein Equations for Post-Processing of MCMC: Empirical Assessment

 \subsection{Scaling to Large $N$}

 Though we lose access to a ground truth when $N$ is large, we were curious whether the Jacobi preconditioner might demonstrate gains in this setting, given that it had previously been advocated in the \ac{PDE} context \cite{fasshauer1999solving}.
-To investigate, we fixed a logistic regression task and ran $5 \times 10^4$ iterations of \ac{MCMC}, which is a realistic sample size for \ac{MCMC} output, obtaining $N = 23,282$ distinct collocation nodes in total.
-The worst-case error $\sigma(\mathbf{w}_m)$ was computed as a function of the number $m$ of iterations for both Jacobi preconditioned (block size $b = 1$) and standard \ac{CG}.
-The results are displayed in \Cref{fig: large N} and show that a non-trivial reduction in approximation error is achieved during the initial iterations, but the number of iterations required to achieve convergence was essentially unchanged.
+To investigate, we fixed a logistic regression task and ran $5 \times 10^4$ iterations of \ac{MCMC}, which is a realistic sample size for \ac{MCMC} output, obtaining $N = 20,000$ distinct collocation nodes in total.
+The worst-case error $\sigma(\mathbf{w}_m)$ was computed as a function of the number $m$ of iterations for both randomised Nyst\"{o}m \ac{EVD} and standard \ac{CG}.
+The results are displayed in \Cref{fig: large N} and show that a non-trivial reduction in approximation error is achieved.